-Melody Shanahan was born in Charlotte NC, she is a former student of the Northwest School of the Arts, she was a member of NHJS (National Honor Junior Society) and NHSDA (National Honor Society for Dance Arts), she is currently studying her High School at NCCA.
+Melody Shanahan was born in Charlotte NC, she is an alumna of the Northwest School of the Arts, was a member of NHJS (National Honor Junior Society) and NHSDA (National Honor Society for Dance Arts), currently studying her High School at NCCA.

-Her mom is from Mexico and her dad from Buffalo New York of Irish descent, she is a Mexican/Irish girl who takes advantage of being multicultural, her mission has been to break and preserve cultural boundaries through the Art of Dance.
+Her mom is from Mexico and her dad is from Buffalo New York of Irish descent, she is a Mexican/Irish girl who embraces multiculturalism, her mission has been to break down and preserve cultural boundaries through the Art of Dance.

-The last two years she has spent performing at festivals and schools, Irish dancing, Mexican folklore and Latin rhythms, Ballet in Charlotte, SC and Raleigh NC.
+The last two years have been spent performing at festivals and schools, Irish Dance, Mexican Folklore and Latin Rhythms, Ballet in Charlotte, SC and Raleigh NC.

-She is a Charlotte Ballet alumnus, a Charlotte Dance Alliance alumnus, (where she has trained in ballet, pointe, jazz and hip hop competition teams), they have won first place, platinum, and sixth place overall (regional), Former student from Mexico Folklore de Herencia Latina (performed by SC and Charlotte), currently attends Open Doors Studios taking ballet V en Pointe, and private lessons of Mexican folklore with a teacher from the National School of Dance Nellie and Gloria Campobello in the City of Mexico.
+She is a Charlotte Ballet alumna, Charlotte Dance Alliance alumna, (where she has trained on ballet, pointe, jazz, and hip hop competition teams), they have won 1st place, platinum, and 6th place overall (regional), alumna from Mexico Folklore de Herencia Latina (performed by SC and Charlotte), currently attends Open Doors Studios taking ballet V en Pointe, and private Mexican folklore lessons with a teacher from the National School of Dance Nellie and Gloria Campobello in the City of Mexico.

-When she’s not busy dancing, she draws anime, digital, and on paper.
+When she’s not busy dancing, she draws anime, digitally and on paper.
 She wants to be a professional dancer and her goal is to be at the Juilliard School in New York City.

-It has been recognized by many non-profit organizations, such as Queen City Unity, The Konnected Foudation, Harrisburg Parks and Recreation, Queen’s University, the latter for its great work in promoting culture.
-Winning scholarships through the Queen City Awards and many others.
+He has been recognized by many non-profit organizations, such as Queen City Unity, The Konnected Foundation, Harrisburg Parks and Recreation, Queen’s University, the latter for his great work in promoting culture.
+Win scholarships through the Queen City Awards and many others.